uniquedevX/HTML-LEARNING-NOTES-PRACTICAL-WEB-DEVLOPMENT-PHASE-1-AND-A-PROJECT/README.md

 This is a comprehensive **HTML learning project** showcasing essential HTML tags and concepts through separate, focused pages.
 Rather than building one complex project, I've organized this as a **modular learning resource** where each page demonstrates specific HTML topics with clear explanations and examples.

+Directly observe the project live in : htmlphasenotes.netlify.app

 **Key Philosophy:** *Learn by doing, understand through examples, and document your learning.*

 ---